Arya2059/valyrian-trans/README.md

-# Speak Yodish
+# Speak Valyian

 ## About

-This is a fun translation app where the user can translate English language to Yodish Language!
+This is a fun translation app where the user can translate English language to Valyrian Language!

 ## Tech used